 Other houseplants non-toxic to cats

-While many houseplants are toxic to cats and should be kept out of the home, there are also a number of plants which are non-toxic to cats.
+While many houseplants are toxic to cats and should be kept out of the home, many plants are non-toxic to cats.
 The level of toxicity can range from mild and self-limiting to life-threatening (lilies are deadly to cats).
 Pet owners should always research the toxicity of plants before they bring them into the home.

 Indoor plants non-toxic to cats: